MQS Management LLC Takes $599,000 Position in BorgWarner Inc. (NYSE:BWA)

 MQS Management LLC purchased a new stake in BorgWarner Inc. (NYSE:BWA – Get Rating) in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 17,962 shares of the auto parts company’s stock, valued at approximately $599,000.

 Several other institutional investors and hedge funds also recently made changes to their positions in the stock.
 First Horizon Advisors Inc. increased its stake in shares of BorgWarner by 6.5% in the second quarter.
 First Horizon Advisors Inc. now owns 4,231 shares of the auto parts company’s stock valued at $140,000 after buying an additional 260 shares during the period.
 Independent Advisor Alliance increased its stake in shares of BorgWarner by 5.2% in the first quarter.
 Independent Advisor Alliance now owns 5,758 shares of the auto parts company’s stock valued at $224,000 after buying an additional 284 shares during the period.
-Quantinno Capital Management LP increased its stake in shares of BorgWarner by 2.3% in the first quarter.
-Quantinno Capital Management LP now owns 12,910 shares of the auto parts company’s stock valued at $502,000 after buying an additional 286 shares during the period.
+Quantinno Capital Management LP boosted its position in shares of BorgWarner by 2.3% during the 1st quarter.
+Quantinno Capital Management LP now owns 12,910 shares of the auto parts company’s stock valued at $502,000 after purchasing an additional 286 shares in the last quarter.
 Oppenheimer Asset Management Inc. boosted its position in shares of BorgWarner by 1.1% during the 1st quarter.
 Oppenheimer Asset Management Inc. now owns 26,500 shares of the auto parts company’s stock valued at $1,031,000 after purchasing an additional 293 shares in the last quarter.
 Finally, First Pacific Financial boosted its position in shares of BorgWarner by 3.3% during the 2nd quarter.
 First Pacific Financial now owns 9,371 shares of the auto parts company’s stock valued at $313,000 after purchasing an additional 297 shares in the last quarter.
 Institutional investors and hedge funds own 92.14% of the company’s stock.

 Analyst Ratings Changes

 Several equities research analysts recently commented on BWA shares.
-Bank of America cut their target price on BorgWarner from $78.00 to $75.00 and set a “buy” rating on the stock in a research report on Friday, September 9th.
-Citigroup cut their target price on BorgWarner from $45.00 to $37.00 and set a “neutral” rating on the stock in a research report on Wednesday, September 28th.
+Morgan Stanley upped their target price on BorgWarner from $32.00 to $35.00 and gave the company an “underweight” rating in a research report on Friday, October 28th.
+StockNews.com upgraded BorgWarner from a “buy” rating to a “strong-buy” rating in a research report on Friday, October 28th.
 Robert W. Baird upped their target price on BorgWarner from $41.00 to $44.00 and gave the company an “outperform” rating in a research report on Thursday, August 4th.
-Morgan Stanley increased their price target on BorgWarner from $32.00 to $35.00 and gave the stock an “underweight” rating in a report on Friday, October 28th.
-Finally, Wells Fargo & Company increased their price target on BorgWarner from $52.00 to $57.00 and gave the stock an “overweight” rating in a report on Monday, July 11th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating, four have assigned a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $47.22.
+Wells Fargo & Company increased their price target on BorgWarner from $52.00 to $57.00 and gave the stock an “overweight” rating in a report on Monday, July 11th.
+Finally, Royal Bank of Canada increased their price target on BorgWarner from $46.00 to $48.00 and gave the stock a “sector perform” rating in a report on Thursday, August 4th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating, four have issued a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat, the company has a consensus rating of “Hold” and an average price target of $47.22.

 BorgWarner Company Profile